kutaslab/apa67_report/README.md

-Analyzing open science data in style: A reproducible reproducible research report report
+Open science with style: A reproducible reproducible research report

 We gratefully acknowledge the support of grants NICHD 5R01HD022614 and 1R01AG048252-01A1 for the development of these resources.